h505023992/MAFS/README.md

 * In the **fine-tuning phase**, all agents are **frozen**, and the fixed communication edges are replaced with **learnable weights**, enabling the system to learn optimal communication flows specific to the forecasting objective.

-* A final **Agent-Rated Voting Predictor** integrates the predictions from all agents to produce the final output, leveraging collective intelligence.
+* A final **Agent-Rated Voting Aggregator** integrates the predictions from all agents to produce the final output, leveraging collective intelligence.

 ---